Why Too Much Dietary Fiber Can Cause Constipation

 • Insoluble fiber makes stool firmer, increases its bulk, and accelerates transport through the gastrointestinal tract.

 • Soluble fiber absorbs water and forms a gel-like substance, which slows digestion.
-Because, unlike insoluble fiber, intestinal bacteria can ferment it, soluble fiber increases their mass.
+Because, unlike insoluble fiber, intestinal bacteria can ferment it, soluble fiber increases its mass.

-When soluble fiber bulks up food, it reduces energy density in the process, promoting satiety.
-Insoluble fiber can also contribute to satiety by increasing volume in the stomach.
+When soluble fiber bulks up food, it reduces energy density, promoting satiety.
+Insoluble fiber can also contribute to satiety by increasing the volume of the stomach.

-After intestinal bacteria ferment soluble fiber in our colon, they promote short-chain fatty acid production as well as bloating.
+After intestinal bacteria ferment soluble fiber in our colon, they promote short-chain fatty acid production and bloating.

 On the other hand, insoluble fiber is more resistant to bacteria, cannot be fermented, and adds volume to stool.